 An electric stove, like a water heater or a central air conditioner, is a high-demand appliance and operates at 240 volts instead of the 120 volts typically supplied to small appliances and lights.
 You might see the voltage rating listed on some stove labels as 220, 230 or even 250 volts, but these all mean the same thing, which is that the stove uses the full voltage supplied at the electrical panel, nominally 240 volts.

-As ZenFixit! explains, the panel splits the input cable into two 120-volt legs with a neutral, or "return," wire between them, and while most household receptacles and lights connect to one or another of these legs, an electric stove connects to both of them.
-This means that an electric stove does need a special 240-volt outlet.
+In general, the panel splits the input cable into two 120-volt legs with a neutral, or "return," wire between them, and while most household receptacles and lights connect to one or another of these legs, an electric stove connects to both of them.
+This means that a free-standing electric stove does need a special 240-volt outlet.
+In the case of an electric cooktop or built-in oven, it requires hardwiring to the electric system of the home -- building codes do not permit using a 240-volt outlet in this scenario.

 An electric stove plugs into a special 240-volt, 30- or 50-amp receptacle.